-- (2) This section does not apply to marijuana, marijuana products, or marijuana paraphernalia: - (a) purchased from a dispensary and that remains in its unopened, original packaging; - (b) in a locked glove compartment or storage compartment;

-1 (c) in a motor vehicle trunk or luggage compartment or in a truck bed or cargo compartment; (Ο) in a motor verilore trains or laggage compartment or in a track bed or cargo compartment,

-- (d) behind the last upright seat of a motor vehicle that is not equipped with a trunk; or - (e) in a closed container in the area of a motor vehicle that is not equipped with a trunk and that is not normally occupied by the driver or a passenger. - (3) (a) A person convicted of the offense of unlawful possession of marijuana, marijuana products, or marijuana paraphernalia in a motor vehicle shall be fined an amount not to exceed \$100. - (b) A violation of this section is not a criminal offense within the meaning of 3-1-317, 3-1-318, 45-2-101, 46-18-236, 61-8-104, or 61-8-711 and may not be recorded or charged against a driver's record, and an insurance company may not hold a violation of this section against the insured or increase premiums because of the violation.
+- (2) This section does not apply to marijuana, marijuana products, or marijuana paraphernalia: - (a) purchased from a dispensary and that remains in its unopened, original packaging; - (b) in a locked glove compartment or storage compartment; - (c) in a motor vehicle trunk or luggage compartment or in a truck bed or cargo compartment; - (d) behind the last upright seat of a motor vehicle that is not equipped with a trunk; or - (e) in a closed container in the area of a motor vehicle that is not equipped with a trunk and that is not normally occupied by the driver or a passenger. - (3) (a) A person convicted of the offense of unlawful possession of marijuana, marijuana products, or marijuana paraphernalia in a motor vehicle shall be fined an amount not to exceed \$100. - (b) A violation of this section is not a criminal offense within the meaning of 3-1-317, 3-1-318, 45-2-101, 46-18-236, 61-8-104, or 61-8-711 and may not be recorded or charged against a driver's record, and an insurance company may not hold a violation of this section against the insured or increase premiums because of the violation.
 The surcharges provided for in 3-1-317, 3-1-318, and 46-18-236 may not be imposed for a violation of this section.

 NEW SECTION.
-Section 14.
+Section 9.
 Purpose.
-The purpose of [sections 14 through 28] is to:
+The purpose of [sections 14 through 28 9 THROUGH 23] is to: